samjones00/docs/docs/_documentation/Authentication-and-authorization.md

     container.Register<ICacheClient>(new MemoryCacheClient());
     var userRep = new InMemoryAuthRepository();
-    container.Register<IUserAuthRepository>(userRep);
+    container.Register<IAuthRepository>(userRep);

-    //The IUserAuthRepository is used to store the user credentials etc.
+    //The IAuthRepository is used to store the user credentials etc.
     //Implement this interface to adjust it to your app's data storage }
 ```